Skip Ribbon Commands

 Sign In Skip to Content

-Schools that want to offer the VCE or VPC must receive permission to deliver from the VCAA and be registered as a senior secondary education provider with the VRQA.
+Schools wishing to offer the VCE must receive permission to deliver the course from the VCAA and be registered as a senior secondary education provider with the VRQA.

 Single study provider registration